barend/java-iban/docs/index.md

 ### Version History

 #### 1.7.0: unreleased
+* Uses build-time code generation to construct the reference data.
+The input YAML file is included in the distribution JAR for completeness, but it is not used at runtime.
+* Add `CountryCodes.getLastUpdateDate()` and `CountryCodes.getLastUpdateRevision()`.
 * Add spotbugs:check to the build definition.
-* Moved some private fields out of `IBANFieldsCompat` into `CountryCodes`.
+* Moved some private fields.
 Any code that accesses these through reflection will break.

 #### 1.6.1: 20 September 2019
 * "Bad input" exception messages no longer echo the input ([#14][i14]).